Mucktros/ITSeterraAddon/README.md

 - **NekoXIII** – For the original SeterraAddon, which laid the groundwork for this project.
 - **Mucktros** – Developer of **ITSeterraAddon** with new features and customizations.
 - **Afdusrt** - developer of the features: skib, and performance.
 Also the dev of Firefox version

+- # CZECK FIREFOX SIGMA 0 lag no lag  AFDUSRT ADDON fully skidded by afdusrt

+## Features ✨
+    viz the extension files

+## installation: [instalace:]
+download code and in the sigma folder you get the sigma zip inside the extension files and you do that.